Frequently Asked Dental Questions – Vero Beach, FL

 Do you take my dental insurance?

 Yes!
 We are pleased to welcome your dental insurance and will work with you to determine your available benefits and coverage so that you can save money each time you visit.
-Yet, even if your insurance company does not agree to pay, you can always enroll in a flexible financing plan through CareCredit to keep your expenses low.
+Yet, even if your dental insurance company does not agree to pay, you can always enroll in a flexible financing plan through CareCredit to keep your dental expenses low.